This is a preview of the content in our French Food Decoder app. Get the app to:

 4.0M DigitalCAM

-The pears go into sorbets and a popular eau-de-vie, which often features a whole pear in the bottle (a prisonnière) which is captured by attaching bottles around the very young fruit so it grows inside the bottle until ripe, before the eau-de-vie is added.
+The pears go into sorbets and a popular eau-de-vie.
+The latter often features a whole pear inside the bottle (a prisonnière), which is captured by covering the very young fruit with a bottle, so the pear grows inside until ripe, when the eau-de-vie is added.

 Poire Williams is also an ingredient in Belle de Brillet cognac.